 - The landlord should be responsible for structural repairs.

-Do consult your lawyer
+Do consult your commercial lawyers in Melbourne

 - Commercial leases are usually lengthy legal documents containing numerous terms and conditions.
 Unless you have a legal background, there is a good chance you will miss something important, so make sure to contact us to review any offer to lease (as these can be binding), and of course any proposed lease, or lease variation/extension, before you sign anything.